sairaatta/conquer_chess/docs/gameplay.md

 ![Game screen v0.8](screenshots/20250619_3.jpg)

+The goal of the game is to:

+- put the king of the opponent into a checkmate (as per regular chess)
-When the game starts, the goal is to kill the king of the opponent.
+- kill the king of the opponent, by attack it